-My monitor doesn't show its native resolution of 2560x1080 on my Mac
+I can't get my 2560x1080 monitor to show its native resolution on my Mac

 Your Mac has limits in the resolutions it can send to the monitor and the monitor has limits in the resolutions it can show from the Mac.